Results show exact number of Calorie and grams required for each nutrient.

 There is a difference of opinion on this.
 Some feel that only calories count, while others argue that distribution of nutrients is what is important.

-However, evidence would suggest that the health of a person is affected if too many calories are coming from bad fats or refined carbs.
-This is the premise behind Gary Taubes' book, Good Calories, Bad Calories.The reality is - you must find what works for you - and to do this you have to start somewhere!
+Other research argues that it's only reduced calories that works, regardless of which macronutrients are emphasized.The reality is - you must find what works for you - and to do this you have to start somewhere!
 If it doesn't work - try something else.

 Here's a quick look at what the gram values are for some common items.